CERT-Polska/mquery/docs/plugins.md

 ## Filter plugins

-Filter plugins can be used to discard files quickly (before even running yara rules), or to process raw paths returned from Ursadb.
+Filter plugins can be used to discard files quickly (before even running yara rules), or to process paths returned from Ursadb.

 The very simple example of a filter plugin is [RegexBlacklistPlugin](https://github.com/CERT-Polska/mquery/tree/master/src/plugins/blacklist.py)